InfoAmazonia/rivers-map/README.md

   --wx waterways.osm
 ```

-In PostgreSQL, create a database named 'riversmap' and run:
+In PostgreSQL, create a database named 'rivers' and run:

 ```
-osm2pgsql -d riversmap waterways.osm
+osm2pgsql -d rivers waterways.osm
 ```

 ### Generate a map in TileMill